anfema/bin-grammar/Readme.md

 - Options:
 	- `bigEndian`: sets the default endianness of the parser (default: `true`)
 - Returns: Javascript Object with parsed structure

+## Encoder interface

+- Function name: `encode`
+- Parameters:
+	- `definition`: the grammar to use
+	- `object`: the object to encode
+	- `options`: options object
+- Options:
+	- `bigEndian`: sets the default endianness of the parser (default: `true`)
+- Returns: `Buffer` with encoded binary data

+## Templating interface

+- Function name: `template`
+- Parameters:
+	- `definition`: the grammar to use
+	- `subItemData`: Javascript object of sub-item data to include in the template, see example above
+- Returns: Javascript object of the structure defined by `definition`, fill this template and call `encode` with it to generate binary data

 ## Available data types